-Strong partnerships with industry and work integrated learning experiences provide a practical focus to study and open doors to employment.
+Strong partnerships with industry and work integrated learning experiences provide a practical study focus and can open doors to employment opportunities.

 USC’s Study Overseas program enables students to earn credit towards their degree while studying at partner universities around the world.

-At the same time, about 10 per cent of students come from more than 60 countries to study at USC.
+At the same time, about 20 percent of students come from more than 70 countries to study at USC.

 The Innovation Centre supports local knowledge-based businesses and helps enterprising students and graduates in their entrepreneurial ventures.

-The Art Gallery and the annual community events program bring world-class speakers, entertainment and cultural events for community enjoyment.
+The USC Sunshine Coast Art Gallery and the annual community events program bring world-class speakers, entertainment and cultural events for community enjoyment.

 Learn more about regional engagement at USC.